How we test slow cookers

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Our slow cooker tests show that you don't need to buy a premium or big-brand model to get a slow cooker that can make hearty soups and stews.
-We've tested affordable own-brand machines that work as well as - or better than - models costing triple the price.
+Our slow cooker tests show that you don't need to buy a premium or big-brand model to get a slow cooker that can make hearty stews and casseroles.
+We've tested affordable own-brand machines that work as well as - or better than - models costing more than double the price.

 Every slow cooker that passes through the Which? test lab is subject to 70 different assessments to ensure it cooks well and is easy to use.
 Our reviews answer the most crucial questions you have about slow cookers, including: